-If you’re wondering how to get rid of medical debt that was caused by out of pocket expenses, know that you’re not alone.
+If you’re wondering how to get rid of medical debt, know that you’re not alone.
 There are numerous resources to help you get emergency financial assistance so you can focus on what’s most important: your journey to healing.

 What are out of pocket expenses?

-Out of pocket expenses are medical costs that are not covered by your insurance company.
-Many insurance companies can deny coverage for certain prescription medicines, mental health care, costly cancer treatments and chronic diseases, leaving you to pay for the full medical bill.
+Out of pocket expenses are medical costs that are not covered by Medicare, or your insurance company if you have private health insurance (as many Australians now need to ensure they aren’t charged the Medicare Levy Surcharge).
+Some insurance deny coverage for certain prescription medicines, mental health care, costly cancer treatments and chronic diseases, leaving you to pay for the full medical bill.

-Resources that help with out of pocket medical expenses
+Resources to help with financial help for out of pocket medical expenses

 Below we will walk you through each resource so you can find the best fit for your needs.

 Many have turned to crowdfunding to combat overwhelming medical costs.
 Fundraising for medical expenses allows you to quickly and easily reach out to a giving community to help relieve the burden of medical debt.
 Use our medical crowdfunding guide to help get started.